 Andrew Englander represents major public and private companies as well as officers and directors in connection with complex commercial litigation matters, including with regard to issues of fiduciary duty.
-He also represents companies and individuals in defense of malpractice claims, in internal investigations, and in white collar criminal matters.
+He also represents companies and individuals in internal investigations, and in white collar criminal matters.

 - Representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.

 Representation of GSO Capital Partners in litigation challenging its refinancing of debt issued by New Jersey-based home builder Hovnanian Enterprises, Inc.

 - On behalf of a toy inventor and manufacturer, successfully defeating applications for a temporary restraining order and preliminary injunction - both at trial court and on appeal - brought by an international toy designer and manufacturer on claims of a breach of non-competition and employment agreements, breach of fiduciary duty, and other business torts arising from the inventor’s sale of his toy business.

 - Representation of a private investigation firm that was subpoenaed as a third party in an action for misappropriation of trade secrets and other claims.
 Mr. Englander and Friedman Kaplan later represented the firm after it was sued by the target of its investigation, and in connection with a cross-claim for breach of an indemnity agreement between the private investigation firm and its client concerning the investigation firm’s legal expenses in the matter, culminating in a two-day bench trial in federal court.

 - Pro bono representation, as co-counsel, of a former national restaurant chain employee as plaintiff in an employment discrimination lawsuit alleging the employee was improperly fired from her job after missing work due to injuries suffered in a domestic violence incident.